Golden Visa Dubai (2025 Guide to Residency & Investment)

 What financial preparation is necessary

 While Dubai's tax-free salary is a major draw, it is crucial to budget for the high cost of living and significant one-time setup expenses.
 Relocators should be prepared for initial costs that can range from £4,000 to £10,000, covering expenses like a rental security deposit (typically 5% of annual rent for unfurnished properties), and advance rent payments, which are often required in the form of post-dated cheques for the year.
+When considering to rent property Dubai, budgeting for these upfront costs is essential.

 Opening a local bank account is an essential step to streamline your financial transactions.
 Major recurring expenses to factor into your monthly budget include housing, utilities (electricity, water, internet), groceries, transportation, and, for families, school fees, which can range from £6,000 to £18,000 per child annually.
 Comprehensive health insurance is mandatory, as Dubai's high-quality healthcare system is private and does not have an equivalent to a public service like the UK's NHS.